- Teaching English online through a third-party tutoring company is the easiest and most consistent way to find clients

 Start your own tutoring business

 Your final option is to start your own tutoring business.
 This is perhaps the most challenging path but has the potential for the biggest reward, as once you're established, you are in complete control.

 On the high end, a certified teacher with loads of experience and a stellar reputation can make up to $75 per hour!
 You won't be giving a third party a cut of your revenue, either.
 Still, your rate needs to reflect more than just the time you spend with students, as you have more overhead with this method.

 If you decide to go for it entirely on your own, you’ll be responsible for everything from start to finish.
 You’ll have to find clients (marketing, building a website, reaching out to schools, getting your name circulating), create your own lesson plans (that will result in prep time that you aren’t paid for), and establish a payment method, which will likely come with fees.
 Square or Paypal are popular options for small businesses.

 In addition to experience and qualifications, there are a few ways to boost your hourly rate and find more clients:

 - Market yourself: Just like on a marketplace, you’re going to need to make sure potential clients 1) find you and 2) choose you as their teacher.
-Post on neighborhood Facebook groups, reach out to local schools and libraries, or even reach out to an international school that you already have a relationship with.
+Post on neighbourhood Facebook groups, reach out to local schools and libraries or even reach out to an international school with which you already have a relationship.
 It might feel uncomfortable to put yourself out there, but it’s the #1 way you’ll find new students.

 - Find a niche: There are thousands and thousands of English teachers out there, so how are you going to make yourself stand out?
 Perhaps you market yourself as offering business English, English for medicine, or conversational English.
 If you find a niche, your clients will be more likely to trust your expertise in that area and you’ll be able to more accurately target potential audiences than if you stay super broad with your offerings.